yiphei/yif-AI/encoder_decoder_transformer/README.md

 # Auto-regressive Encoder-Decoder Transformer [WIP readme]
 > NB: LaTeX here is optimized for Github's Markdown, so please view it on Github.

 Current SOTA LLMs are all decoder-only models.
-Here, a new end-to-end auto-regressive encoder-decoder transformer is presented that outperforms the canonical dencoder-only transformer.
+Here, a new end-to-end auto-regressive encoder-decoder transformer is presented that outperforms, with fewer parameters, the canonical dencoder-only transformer.

 ## Motivations